peterwiebe/riacarmin/_posts/2016-05-25-design-for-programmers.md

 **Empathy** is understanding of who you are designing for.
 In product design, it's called User Research or UXD.
 It doesn't matter how well you are communicating if you don't know who you are talking to or what they want to talk about.
 Design is never in a vacuum.
 It has a purpose and problem at the core.

 Finally, you need to know **design tools** to design.
-Design tools span from doodling on a napkin to Processing and D3.js.
+Design tools span from doodling on a napkin to [Processing](https://p5js.org/) and [D3.js](https://d3js.org/).
 I can imagine the first thing that comes to your mind is Photoshop, maybe Illustrator.
-Code is just as valid.
-In fact, many product designers switch to code or use hybrid, GUI/code, tools like Framer.js.
+Code also can be a design tool.
+In fact, many product designers switch to code or use hybrid, GUI/code, tools like [Framer.js](http://framerjs.com/).

 >That's it.
 Learn how to use a visual language, figure out who you want to design for and what problem you are solving, and finally, learn a few tools.